40 °F / 5 °C

 Originally the name "Skagen" was applied to the peninsula but today usually refers to the town itself.
 In the Middle Ages the settlement began as a fishing village, famous for its herring industry.
 Thanks to the seascapes, evening light and fishermen, towards the end of 19th century Skagen became popular with a group of Impressionist artists known as the Skagen Painters.

-Det Hvide fyr (The White Lighthouse) just north of the city is Denmark's oldest brick-built lighthouse.
-It was designed by Philip de Lange and initially lit in 1747.
-In 1858, it was replaced by det Grå fyr (Grey Lighthouse) 2 km further north.
-The White Lighthouse was restored in 1960, and now houses art exhibitions.
+Det Hvidefyr (The White Lighthouse) is located north of Skagen and is Denmark's oldest brick-built lighthouse (opened in 1747).
+In 1858, it was replaced by Det Grafyr (The Grey Lighthouse) located approx 2 km further north.
+Det Hvidefyr was restored in 1960 and currently serves as art gallery (houses art exhibitions).

-Port Skagen's cruise season runs from early April through late September.
+Port Skagen's cruise season runs from early-April through late-September.
 In 2017, the port handled 31 cruise ship calls and around 33,00 passengers.
-2018 was a record season with 42 ship calls and around 68,500 passengers.
+2018 was a record season with 42 ship calls and around 68,500 tourists.
 Maiden calls in 2018 made Viking Ocean Cruises (Viking Sun ship) and Princess Cruises (Sapphire Princess ship).

 In 2019, the cruise port handled 44 ship calls and ~73,000 tourists (15% increase over 2018).